Vancouver Island and Coast Economic Region

 Key Local Labour Market Insights

-The local employment rate reached 63.2%.
-It showed growth of 1.8 percentage points
+The local employment rate registered 60.9%.
+It declined of 1.3 percentage points

-from November and rose by 0.4 percentage points from same month last year.
+from July and showed decline by 2.3 percentage points from same month last year.

-Local unemployment rate reached 3.6%.
-It fell by 0.1 percentage points month-over-month, and declined by 0.2 percentage points year-over-year.
+Local unemployment rate is 6.0%.
+It showed decline by 0.2 percentage points month-over-month, and expanded by 0.9 percentage points year-over-year.

 Employment Trends